 We believe that all of us deserve beauty and depth in our lives.

 Homeless youth rarely have the opportunity to travel beyond their urban context.
 Their bodies are unhealthy, their minds are stressed and their hearts are searching for connection to trustworthy people, beauty and peace. p:ear’s wilderness recreation program has a direct impact on all three of these issues – providing a safe place for the opportunities that empower youth to learn, grow and heal in mind, body and spirit.
 Through the core activities of cycling, hiking, cross-country skiing and whitewater rafting trips, youth build the skill sets to connect with and care for the environment and build a community beyond their lives on the streets.
 Our trips have proven to be one of the most effective ways to promote trusting positive relationships, build self-confidence and a sense of responsibility and instill stronger critical thinking and decision making skills while encouraging a reverence for the environment and a desire for a healthier life.

 p:ear works: job training program

-p:ear provides 3 Job Training programs: p:ear barista school, p:ear gallery (which includes the p:ear prints program), and the bike mechanic school.
+p:ear provides 3 Job Training programs: p:ear barista school (coffee works by p:ear), p:ear gallery (art works by p:ear), and the bike mechanic school (bike works by p:ear).
 These opportunities provide meaningful ways for youth to learn, explore and lead while earning stipends, certifications and income. p:ear provides a sense of tomorrow for these kids.
 Or, in other words, hope.

 Once the students graduate from the training, they can apply to run the retail window, serving some of the best espresso drinks in town!